 AWARDS: Trophies will be awarded for every entry.
 The top scoring soloist in each age division of the Competitive Level will also receive a jacket.
 The top scoring duo/trio in each age division of the Competitive Level will also be awarded shirts.
 The exception to this is the 3-5 age division; they do not have to be in the Competitive Level to receive the jacket or shirts.
 Each soloist can only place in the overalls once.
 The top scoring group in each age division of the both the Up & Coming and Competitive levels will receive a specialty trophy.
 Entertainment Showdown winners will receive a specialty trophy.
 One choreography award will be presented in each award ceremony.
 Three judges' choice awards will be presented in each award ceremony. *NEW* Each judge will also choose one routine per award ceremony to receive the "Force To Be Reckoned With" award.

-LATE ENTRIES, CHANGES, OMISSIONS, ADDITIONS submitted less than seven days prior to the event will be charged an additional $20.00 late fee.
+LATE ENTRIES, CHANGES, OMISSIONS, ADDITIONS submitted less than seven days prior to the event will be charged a $20.00 fee.

 MASTER CLASSES & DANCE DOWNS are held whenever possible, time allowing, at each event.
-Master class tickets are to be purchased at the boutique at the event for $15/ticket for competing dancers and $20/ticket for non-competing dancers.
+Master class tickets are to be purchased at the boutique at the event for $15/ticket for competing dancers.
 Dance down numbers are to also be purchased at the boutique at the event for $15/entry.

 STUDIO/DANCER RESPONSIBILITIES: The first four performances of each competition day must be back stage 15 minutes before the competition start time.
 Throughout the day, dancers must be back stage at least four numbers ahead of their scheduled routine.